3.3 Norfolk Local Assessment Protocol

 How it will work; implications for partners and parents

-Within 24 hours, Norfolk Multi-Agency Safeguarding Hub (MASH) will make a decision as to whether a contact requires a statutory response and becomes a referral to Children’s Services (Section 17 or Section 47).
-A decision-maker who is a social worker will decide the type of statutory response that is required.
+The Consultant Social Worker will make a decision as to whether a contact requires a statutory response and becomes a referral to Children’s Services (Section 17 or Section 47).

 In urgent and very serious cases (mostly Section 47) the decision will be made immediately and will be prioritised without delay with a visit by a social worker within the same 24 hours of referral decision to assess the child’s/children’s welfare.